First Response Homeopathy Remedies To Use In A Disaster 2

 Moving on to the Next Stage

-Perhaps the most striking thing that outsiders witness, though, is the compassion and support people give to each in the middle of what seems an insurmountable tragedy.
+Anger, accusations, grief and ongoing fear grip many as raw emotions come to the surface but perhaps the most striking thing that outsiders witness is the compassion and support people give to each in the middle of what seems like an insurmountable tragedy.

 Physical injuries that were not seen as severe at the height of the disaster now need attention and the spread of disease has to be prevented.